 Ny Carlsberg Glyptotek

-The grand Ny Carlsberg Glyptotek museum is an excellent museum that was built around the personal art collection of billionaire Carl Jacobsen (heir to the Carlsberg Brewery).
-The main focus of the museum are sculptures from ancient Egypt, Rome, and Greece.
+The grand Ny Carlsberg Glyptotek Museum is an excellent museum that was built around the personal art collection of billionaire Carl Jacobsen (heir to the Carlsberg Brewery).
+The main focus of the museum is sculptures from ancient Egypt, Rome, and Greece.
 There are also a number of modern sculptures — notably from Rodin and Degas.

 Additionally, the collection also includes an impressive number of paintings from French impressionists and Post-impressionists like Monet, Degas, Renoir, Van Gogh, etc.

 And equally impressive is the gorgeous building and indoor Winter Garden that features palm trees and sculptures.

 Statens Museum for Kunst (National Gallery of Denmark)

 The National Gallery of Denmark is Denmark’s largest art museum and it features over 700 years of both Danish and international art.
 Naturally, given the length of time covered, this museum has a bit of everything.